Architecture of the London Borough of Croydon: Future developments

-On the site of the Fairfield Building of Croydon College, a mixed-use development named the Croydon Vocational Tower has begun construction.
-The architecture and design of the building has similarities with the Trump International Hotel and Tower currently under construction in Chicago.
-If the building is finished before the Croydon Gateway Landmark Tower, it will officially become Croydon's tallest tower and one of London's tallest 20 buildings.
-Planning permission was approved by Croydon Council in February 2007, but building work has been slow ever since.
-It will be used for both educational purposes on the lower 10 floors by the college and private use as a residential tower on the rest of the 29 floors.
-There will also be a floor of leisure use which will be used by students of the college and residents of the tower.
-The building, once finished, will have a structural height of 134 m (439 ft) with the tower measuring 119.8 m in height to the top of the lift motor room, with an architectural spire protruding above this to a height of 133.8 m.
+On the site of the Fairfield Building of Croydon College, a mixed-use development named the Croydon Vocational Tower had begun construction.
+The planned architecture and design of the building had similarities with the Trump International Hotel and Tower in Chicago.
+Planning permission was approved by Croydon Council in February 2007, but building work had been slow since.
+It was to be used for both educational purposes on the lower 10 floors by the college and private use as a residential tower on the rest of the 29 floors.
+There would have also be a floor of leisure use which will be used by students of the college and residents of the tower.
+The building, once finished, would have a structural height of 134 m (439 ft) with the tower measuring 119.8 m in height to the top of the lift motor room, with an architectural spire protruding above this to a height of 133.8 m.
+As of 2025, the site had been used for a different construction project, Enclave: Croydon, which was completed in 2023.

 Highrise structures are being proposed in large numbers.
 In recent years, the development of tall buildings has been encouraged in the London Plan, which will lead to the erection of new skyscrapers over the next few years as London goes through a high-rise boom.
 Construction of the Altitude 25 residential skyscraper, at a cost of €85m (£57m), began in 2006 and is due to be completed in 2008.
-The development is intended to regenerate a brownfield site three minutes' walk from East Croydon station.
+The development is intended to regenerate a brownfield site three minutes' walk from East Croydon railway station.